Lolzen/io-packages/README.md

 **Do not update `io-session` while game mode is running.** The installed scripts end up empty.

+**inputplumber is packaged but must stay disabled.** Enabling it takes over the `AT Translated Set 2 keyboard` and re-emits everything through a virtual `InputPlumber Keyboard`, which breaks both `io-volumed` and `steamos-powerbuttond`.
+In exchange it delivers nothing on the Deck: back buttons already work without it, and its gyro support looks for an IIO device that the Deck does not have.
+The package stays in the repo in case that changes.

+**`deck-hw-support` is frozen at 20250728.1.** From 20260807.1 onwards Valve moved the general-purpose helpers into `holo-polkit-helpers` and renamed them to `holo-*`.
+The contents are byte-identical apart from a log tag, but the Steam client still calls the `steamos-*` names.

+**Valve's `.src.tar.gz` archives contain a bare git repository**, not the finished files.
+Check out with
+`git --git-dir=<pkg> archive --format=tar <tag> | tar -x`.
+The archives are large — 326 MB for a package of shell scripts, 3 GB for the kernel.

+**`post_extract` is not run** in templates without a `build_style`.
+Put the checkout step at the start of `do_install` instead.

 **The CS35L41 needs two firmware files** that are not in Void's `linux-firmware`: `cs35l41-dsp1-spk-prot.wmfw` and `cs35l41-dsp1-spk-prot-vlv1776.bin` from `linux-firmware-neptune`.
 Without them